Governance Model Code of Conduct

 - The work of a particular governing body forms part of the wider work of the Diocese of Newcastle.
 By acting in good faith, a member brings their best efforts and goodwill to the particular and broader expressions of the work of the Anglican Church in which they are participating by virtue of their election and appointment.

-To accept the responsibility to uphold the work of the Parish Council and its decisions that have been duly and properly made:
+To accept the responsibility to uphold the work of the governing body and its decisions that have been duly and properly made:

 - By agreeing that outside the meeting, members will honour the “letter and the spirit” of the decisions when in contact with other parties.